This policy describes how your personal information is handled by Unloan.

 You can choose if and how your computer accepts them by configuring your preferences and options in your browser.
 If you want to make full use of our website, you may need to set up your browser to accept cookies.

-We may also share your information with third parties for the reasons noted in ‘How do we use your information’ or where the law otherwise allows.
+We may share your information with third parties for the reasons noted in ‘How do we use your information’ or where the law otherwise allows or requires us to.
 These third parties can include:

 Sending information overseas